Bog iron: Europe

-First iron smelting attempts date back to the 2nd millennium BCE in the Near East.
+The first iron smelting attempts date to the 2nd millennium BCE in the Near East.
 The technology then spread throughout Europe in the following two millennia, reaching Poland in the 2nd century BCE.
-Iron production reached Scandinavia around 800-500 BCE.
+Iron production reached Scandinavia around 800–500 BCE.
 Iron production sites in central Sweden are dated to the late Bronze Age and the innovation might have been transmitted from both the south and the east.
 The ore used was limonite in the form of red soil and bog ore.
 From 200 CE ore from limonite-deposits in lakes was used.
 The ore was reduced in bloomeries.
-There is evidence of a direct relationship between Viking settlements in Northern Europe & North America and bog iron deposits.
-Bog iron dominated the iron production of Norse populated areas including Scandinavia and Finland from 500 to 1300 CE.
-Large scale production of bog iron was also established in Iceland at sites known as "Iron Farms".
+There is evidence of a direct relationship between Viking settlements in northern Europe and North America and bog iron deposits.
+Bog iron dominated the iron production of Norse populated areas, including Scandinavia and Finland, from 500 to 1300 CE.
+Large scale production of bog iron was also established in Iceland at sites known as "iron farms".
 Smaller scale production sites in Iceland consisted of large farmsteads and some original Icelandic settlements, but these seemed to only produce enough iron to be self-sufficient.
 Even after improved smelting technology made mined ores viable during the Middle Ages, bog ore remained important into modern times, particularly in peasant iron production.
 In Russia, bog ore was the principal source of iron until the 16th century, when the superior ores of the Ural Mountains became available.